banteg/brownie-safe/docs/_sources/signing.rst.txt

     # Import a .json keystore
     $ brownie accounts import ape keystore.json

-Ape Safe will prompt you for an account (unless supplied as an argument) and Brownie will prompt you for a password.
+Brownie Safe will prompt you for an account (unless supplied as an argument) and Brownie will prompt you for a password.

 .. code-block:: python